What is a Minimum Marketable Product in Agile Product Development?

 What is a Minimum Marketable Product in Agile Product Development?
 MVP and MMP

-If you want to develop and launch a new product, you need to be able to look into the future and anticipate what will be trending and what customers will be eager to buy in a few months.
-But very few of us can look into the future or do lengthy market and customer analyses.
-In this context, Agile Product Development applies the Minimum Viable Product (MVP) and the Minimum Marketable Product (MMP).
-Read on to learn what the MVP and MMP is and how they are applied to make your product development even more successful.
+When developing and launching a new product, you need to anticipate future trends and what customers will want in the coming months.
+However, very few of us can predict the future or conduct lengthy market and customer analyses.
+This is where Agile Product Development comes into play, applying concepts like the Minimum Viable Product (MVP) and the Minimum Marketable Product (MMP).
+Read on to learn about MVPs and MMPs and how they can make your product development more successful.

 What is a Minimum Viable Product?

-The term Minimum Viable Product MVP was defined in 2001 by Frank Robinson and then popularized by Eric Ries through his book The Lean Startup.
+The term Minimum Viable Product MVP was defined in 2001 by Frank Robinson and later popularized by Eric Ries through his book The Lean Startup.

 A Minimum Viable Product (MVP) is a version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.”

-That means, a Minimum Viable Product is the first version of a product, that contains enough features of sufficient quality to attract a first group of customers and, crucially, provides valuable feedback and information on how customers use and appreciate the product.
+In other words, an MVP is the first version of a product that contains enough features and quality to attract an initial group of customers, while providing valuable feedback on how customers use and value the product.

-The following figure shows the cycle of validated learning by Eric Ries.
+The following figure shows the cycle of validated learning from The Lean Startup.

 Innovation: Build-Measure-Learn-Feedback-Loop-Lean-Startup - the cycle of validated learning by Eric Ries

-The Feedback Loop from Lean Startup von Eric Ries
+The Feedback Loop from The Lean Startup by Eric Ries

 What is a Minimal Marketable Product (MMP)?

-A Minimum Marketable Product (MMP) could be the next practical step after MVP in the product development process.
-While an MVP focuses on validating assumptions and learning about your users preferences, an MMP incorporates a core set of functionalities that addresses customer/ user needs, creates the desires user experience and can start creating quantifiable value for the business.
-An MMP can be released to market with its must-have functionality that can then be scaled and developed to incorporate the “nice to have” functionality at a later stage.
-The MMP primarily is a tool to reduce time-to-market and: It can be launched more quickly than a fat, feature-rich product.
+A Minimum Marketable Product (MMP) is the next logical step after an MVP in the product development process.
+While an MVP focuses on validating assumptions and understanding user preferences, an MMP includes the core set of functionalities that address customer needs, create a desirable user experience, and begin to deliver measurable value for the business.
+An MMP can be launched with must-have functionality and later expanded with “nice-to-have” features.

-Creating a Product With Just the Right Amount of Features
+Creating a Product With Just the Right Number of Features

-Creating a product with just the right number of features sounds like common sense.
-Why would we create more features than necessary?
-Many projects developed over-engineered products with lots of nice features that provided little value to the users but cluttered the product and increased the maintenance cost.
-It is tempting to add just another cool feature to a product.
-Using the concept of an MMP helps you focus on what really matters and removes unnecessary features.
+Creating a product with just the right number of features sounds like common sense—why build more than necessary?
+Yet many projects have resulted in over-engineered products with features that added little value, cluttering the product and increasing maintenance costs.
+It’s tempting to add just one more “cool” feature.
+Using the concept of an MMP helps you focus on what really matters and avoids unnecessary features.

-An example that is often mentioned for an MMP is the first iPhone, which was released in 2007.
-What made this successful was that Apple stripped back the entire product to cater to a select set of customer needs. it was interesting how many features the phone did not provide compared to its competitors.
-Apple avoided the pitfall of trying to please everyone at once and instead used the MMP as a product to build upon and extend the capabilities of the phone over time.
+A frequently mentioned example of an MMP is the first iPhone, released in 2007.
+Apple stripped the product down to meet a select set of customer needs.
+Interestingly, the iPhone had fewer features compared to its competitors at the time.
+Apple avoided trying to please everyone and instead used the MMP as a base product that could be expanded over time.

-The key to creating a successful MMP is to “develop the product for the few, not the many,” as Steve Blank points out, and to focus on those features that make a real difference to the users.
-To discover the right features for the MMP, the MVP is a fantastic tool.
+Steve Blank emphasizes that the key to a successful MMP is to “develop the product for the few, not the many.”
+Focus on the features that make a real difference to users.
+The MVP is a great tool for discovering those features.

 Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.”

-Adopting this approach is a win- win for both the business and the development teams.
-For the business, it means that you are creating a product that is based on validated knowledge, which significantly reduces the risk of failure.
-For development teams, it means that they are not wasting time building out features that are irrelevant, or even detrimental, to a product.
+Adopting this approach benefits both the business and the development teams.
+For the business, it reduces the risk of failure by focusing on validated knowledge.
+For development teams, it means not wasting time on irrelevant or even harmful features.

-It is often a good or logical approach to combine the two concepts, develop one or more MVPs to test your ideas and to acquire the relevant user and market knowledge.
-Then use your new insights to create and launch the MMP—a product with just the right features and a great user experience, as the following picture shows:
+A logical approach is to combine both concepts: develop one or more MVPs to test ideas and gain user and market insights, and then use these insights to create and launch the MMP—a product with the right features and an excellent user experience.

 From Minimum Viable Product MVP to the Minimum Marketable Product MMP in agile Product Development and Scrum